 - (a) In order to obtain an Authority to Construct Permit, the owner or operator of a proposed new Part 70 source that is not subject to Section 12.2 or Section 12.3, or the owner or operator of an existing Part 70 source proposing a modification that increases the source's potential to emit by an amount equal to or greater than the minor NSR significant level in paragraph (b) of Section 12.4.2.1, but that is not a major modification under Section 12.2 or Section 12.3, shall submit an application on a form prescribed by the Control Officer. - (1) The application shall contain the information specified in paragraph (a) of Section 12.4.3.1 and a "Control Technology Review" that meets the requirements of Section 12.2.9, except that Reasonably Available Control Technology (RACT) shall be the technology standard instead of Best Available Control Technology.
-The applicant shall also include a demonstration that the new Part 70 source or modification does not cause an exceedance of the ambient air quality standards in Section 11 or an exceedance of ambient air increments specified in Section 12.2.3. - (2) The determination of completeness and the procedures for processing the application shall be those in paragraph (d) of Section 12.4.3.1. - (3) The public participation procedures specified in Section 12.1.5.3 shall apply to a permit revision processed under Section 12.4.3.2(a). - (4) The contents of the Authority to Construct Permit issued pursuant to Section 12.4.3.2(a) shall be those in Section 12.4.3.1(e). - (b) In order to obtain an Authority to Construct Permit, the owner or operator of an existing Part 70 source that is proposing a modification that increases the source's potential to emit by an amount less than the minor NSR significance level in paragraph (b) of Section 12.4.2.1 shall comply with the minor revision process listed in Section 12.5.2.14, including the application procedures listed in paragraph (a)(3) of Section 12.5.2.14.
+The RACT Technology Review shall be submitted for any pollutant for which the source's potential to emit increases by an amount equal to or greater than the minor NSR significant level, but less than the major source or major modification thresholds.
+The applicant shall also include a demonstration that the new Part 70 source or modification does not cause an exceedance of the ambient air quality standards as defined in Section 0 or

+- an exceedance of the ambient air increments specified in Section 12.2.3. - (2) The determination of completeness and the procedures for processing the application shall be those in paragraph (d) of Section 12.4.3.1. - (3) The public participation procedures specified in Section 12.1.5.3 shall apply to a permit revision processed under Section 12.4.3.2(a). - (4) The contents of the Authority to Construct Permit issued pursuant to Section 12.4.3.2(a) shall be those in Section 12.4.3.1(e). - (b) In order to obtain an Authority to Construct Permit, the owner or operator of an existing Part 70 source that is proposing a modification that increases the source's potential to emit by an amount less than the minor NSR significance level in paragraph (b) of Section 12.4.2.1 shall comply with the minor revision process listed in Section 12.5.2.14, including the application procedures listed in paragraph (a)(3) of Section 12.5.2.14.